Generic selectors

 The text to the Hebrews also brings this concept:

-Hebrews 1:1-2 – “God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, through whom also he made the worlds.“
+Hebrews 1:1-2 – “God, who at various times and in different ways spoke in the past to the fathers by the prophets, has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds

 Not only does Paul explain that God created all things through Jesus, but so does the apostle John in his gospel:

 John 1:1-3 (NIV) – “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
-All things were made through him, and without him nothing was made that was made.“
+All things were made through Him, and without Him nothing was made that has been made“.

 Jesus was the intermediary between God and creation.
-Without Jesus, “nothing that was done was done“!
+Without Jesus, “nothing that was made was made“!
 He was the agent of creation, the means by which God the Father created all things!

 The Principle of God’s Creation